-Besides visual design, store owners can create a more immersive customer experience that can appeal to the shopper’s senses, from sight, to sound, to smell and even taste.
+Besides visual design, retail store owners can create a more immersive customer experience that can appeal to the shopper’s senses, from sight, to sound, to smell and even taste.

 By creating a truly immersive in-store experience, in which the right elements will attract prospective customers, as well as retaining current ones, retail store owners can gain a competitive edge and advantage over their competitors.

 Visual branding is the use of visual elements to convey your store’s brand colors and messaging.
 It can also be used to convey brand attitude and personality.
 Visual branding and design is one of the most effective ways to set your retail store apart from its competitors.

 To get a feel for how visual branding can work, review the visuals of your competitors’ stores.

 Many retailers use cross-merchandising techniques to highlight products that are available in more than one category as part of their retail store design.

 This is a great way to create more attractive and informative displays, while also encouraging customers to browse and shop in more areas of your store.